 It is not possible for Amber Road Tours to provide protection coverage of any sort and you agree to buy insurance or travel at your own risk.

 Transfers from Florence Airport on Day 1 (available only at scheduled times).
 Morning transfer from Pisa airport to Florence airport available upon request.
 All ground transportation Days 2 to 13, including tour manager and drivers.
 Morning transfers on Day 13 from San Gimignano to Florence airport, train station or hotel.
 12 nights hotel accommodations with breakfast.
 6 dinners and 2 lunches including beverages (wine or beer or soft drinks and water).
 Admissions to all sites visited as a group, as listed in the Highlights of the tour itinerary.

 4. NOT INCLUDED

 Air transportation, all meals not listed above, room service, phone calls, etc.

-The transfers from Florence Peretola airport to our first hotel destination will be at noon and 2:30pm.
+The transfers from Florence Peretola airport to our first hotel destination will be at 2 pm.
 For all other arrival times: the hotel is located 4 km. outside of Pistoia.
 It is about 35 minutes by taxi from the Florence airport or 50 minutes by train and taxi from the Florence train station.
 Upon request we will send you detailed arrival instructions.

 You are allowed one suitcase and one carry-on bag.
 If you exceed this limit there may not be space in the coach to transport your excess luggage and it will be at your own expense to have it transported throughout the tour.
 We suggest that you bring a daypack for carrying water, guide books, jacket, rain gear, etc.